MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 - Deploy the microservices to the AKS cluster.
 - As a first step they update the connection strings to the microservices using Azure DevOps.
 They then configure a new Azure DevOps Release pipeline to deploy the microservices.
 - The instructions in this section use the [SmartHotel360-Azure-Backend](https://github.com/Microsoft/SmartHotel360-Azure-backend) repo.
-- Some of the configuration settings (for example Active Directory B2C) aren’t covered in this article.
+- Some of the configuration settings (for example Active Directory B2C) aren't covered in this article.
 For more information about these settings, review the repo above.

 They create the pipeline: